PredictionIO/Programmers-Guide-to-Machine-Intelligence-with-PredictionIO/chapter2.md

      pio import --appid 1 --input my_events.json

 (or whatever the appid is in your case).
+On my, not particularly fast, machine it took slightly under 15 minutes.

 As before we create  a recommendation Engine: